Boostry123/Book-Appointment/README.md

 # Book-Appointment

+Latest Updates: 1)Admins can now create custom appointments at any given day or time.

 Booking an appointment with a working database and a user/admin frielndly UI

 language used : JavaScript , EJS